krisnova/nivenly.com/pages/02.writing/sustainability-and-open-source-endurance/default.md

 <p>My hope is to grow a safe, healthy, and sustainable community around Aurae - and have some fun in my free time.
 I want to sharpen my skills as a technical leader and have an enormous impact on a corporation as well as the industry.
 Sincerely, I want to do big things!
 I will need the experience and an opportunity to make an impact if I ever want to grow as a leader.</p>
 <p>Now - Where would I find a large enterprise platform that would benefit from a distributed systems, security, and infrastructure expert?
 What about finding a home that would understand open source and the value of empowering a community?
 Somewhere that would support me bringing my best self to the office without the looming fear of Aurae becoming a point of conflict?</p>
 <p>What system could I work on that would grow me as a leader, and also allow me to grow Aurae while I also pushed our internal platform and technologies to new heights?</p>
-<p>Something tells me that the authors of the BEIPA (Balanced Employee IP Agreement) might understand how critical it is to empower innovation for online communities.
+<p>Something tells me that the authors of the <a href="https://github.com/github/balanced-employee-ip-agreement">BEIPA (Balanced Employee IP Agreement)</a> might understand how critical it is to empower innovation for online communities.
 I intend to build out a sustainable open source governance model that follows the same BEIPA paradigm of having a flagship definition that others can easily adopt.
 I intend on leveraging this new project governance model with Aurae.</p>
 <h3>Joining GitHub 🎉</h3>
 <p>Very excited to announce my new job working as an engineer at GitHub.
 I am confident my new role will love and support me in all of my unique and obscure opinionated goodness.
 I am smiling as I write this.</p>
 <p>So without further adieu.
 Here is to raising up the entire industry and asynchronous working.
 We are all in this thing together.</p>